 How much can you afford to spend on a boat?
 Even if you plan on getting a boat loan to purchase a boat, you’ll still need to consider your budget when deciding how much to spend on a boat.

 Our boat loan calculators help you determine the price of a boat you can afford, how much your payments will be, and which boat loan offers the best terms.

-The boat affordability calculator takes your desired monthly payment, interest rate, down payment and loan term and translates that into how much boat you can afford.
+The boat affordability calculator takes your desired monthly payment, interest rate, down payment, and loan term and translates that into the price of a boat you can afford.

-Understand that the cost of boat ownership includes more than just the monthly payments on your boat loan.
-Depending on the size and type of boat, you may pay substantial amounts for boat storage, marina fees, launch fees, boat maintenance, boat insurance and repair expenses.
+The cost of boat ownership includes more than just the monthly payments on your boat loan.
+Depending on the size and type of boat, you may pay substantial amounts for storage, marina fees, launch fees, maintenance, insurance, and repair expenses.

 Your financing options may require that you make a down payment to secure the loan.

 Pick a loan term between 1, 2, 3, 4, 5, 7, 10, or 15 years that works with your situation.